UP-TO-DATE AS AT 5pm 22 JULY 2022

 Athletes who missed out on 2023 SSN contracts

 This is a list of athletes who are confirmed to not be signed with their 2022 club.
-This list does not include athletes who have retired or who have said they will be playing overseas (as is the case with Lenize Potgieter and Eboni Usoro-Brown).
+This list does not include athletes who have retired or who have committed to playing overseas.

 - Kelly Singleton (GA, GS)